What Is Touchpoint?

 What is a touchpoint in customer success?

 A touchpoint is any planned interaction between your CS team and a customer.
 Examples include check-in calls, QBRs, onboarding sessions, automated emails, in-app messages, and training workshops.
+This is a common area of focus for customer success teams working to improve their approach to Touchpoint.

 How many touchpoints should a CSM have per account?

 It depends on the engagement model.
 High-touch enterprise accounts may have 4-6 touchpoints per month.
 Mid-market accounts might have 1-2.
 Tech-touch accounts rely primarily on automated touchpoints with occasional human outreach for specific triggers.
+This is a common area of focus for customer success teams working to improve their approach to Touchpoint.

 What makes a touchpoint effective?

 Effective touchpoints deliver value to the customer, not just activity for the CSM.
 They should be relevant to the customer's current stage, personalized to their goals, and connected to measurable outcomes like adoption, expansion, or risk reduction.
+This is a common area of focus for customer success teams working to improve their approach to Touchpoint.

 Get the Weekly Pulse